kircherlab/BCalm/README.md

 ### How to cite:
+Keukeleire, P., Rosen, J.D., Göbel-Knapp, A. et al. Using individual barcodes to increase quantification power of massively parallel reporter assays.
+BMC Bioinformatics 26, 52 (2025). https://doi.org/10.1186/s12859-025-06065-9

-The `BCalm` package is still unpublished, citing details will be provided later.
-When using `BCalm`, please cite the mpra package (Myint et al. 2019) and the limma-voom framework (Law et al. 2014).
+The paper for the `BCalm` package can be found [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-025-06065-9).
+When using `BCalm`, please also cite the mpra package (Myint et al. 2019) and the limma-voom framework (Law et al. 2014).

 #### References
 Myint, Leslie, Dimitrios G. Avramopoulos, Loyal A. Goff, and Kasper D. Hansen. *Linear models enable powerful differential activity analysis in massively parallel reporter assays.* BMC Genomics 2019, 209. doi: 10.1186/s12864-019-5556-x.